 Memes were created from the proposal by the current generation.

 The 'Cool Japan' proposal, announced along with mission declaration by Minister Inada, was highly regarded from both the government officials and creative workers.
 Although subsequent developments were highly anticipated, the cabinet remodeling happened shortly after the announcement, which unfortunately resulted in the change of minister who is in charge of 'Cool Japan' and consequently, a big gap between the content proposal and specific policies.
 However, since 2014, trends such as "JAPAN HOUSE" have become business bases for the Ministry of Foreign Affairs and are currently developed in three cities overseas.
 With SDGs accelerating ahead within the industrial world, we believe that this proposal was by no means irrelevant.
 In addition, we are working on many projects promoting solutions with creative power such as "Tokyo Bousai".
 Moreover, memes that were created through 'Cool Japan' have been transformed and maintaining its purpose today.
 We still believe that this proposal is useful not only for the content promotion in Japan but also for overall administrative reform in the future.
-We will upload the full text here, so please take a look.
+We will upload the full text here.